containers/ocicrypt/docs/pkcs11.md

 # Ocicrypt Pkcs11 (Experimental)

 Ocicrypt supports the use of an experimental pkcs11-based protocol.
 This allows the ability to encrypt a container image so that it can be decrypted by a key which resides in a Hardware Security Module (HSM).
 In this document, we will go through a tutorial on how to setup and use this capability with a software emulated HSM, SoftHSM.
+See [this guide](https://github.com/containers/ocicrypt/blob/main/docs/cex-ep11.md) on how to do this with an IBM CryptoExpress HSM instead.

 This tutorial is done on Ubuntu.